samtools/hts-specs/htsget.md

 `referenceName`
 _optional_
 </td><td>
 The reference sequence name, for example "chr1", "1", or "chrX".
-If unspecified, all reads (mapped and unmapped) are returned. [^b]
+If unspecified, all reads (mapped and unmapped) are returned.
+If "*", unmapped (unplaced) reads are returned.

 The server SHOULD reply with a `NotFound` error if the requested reference does not exist.
 </td></tr>